colosseum-wiot/user-documentation/docs/source/container_mgmt/prepare_a_new_lxc_container_for_upload.rst

        -rwxr-xr-x 1 qkw lxd 898475854 Feb 26 17:58 base-image-name.tar.gz
        -rw------- 1 qkw lxd 898477398 Mar  1 11:19 mynewimage.tar.gz

-You are now ready to :doc:`Upload an LXC Container <upload_an_lxc_container>`.
+You are now ready to :doc:`Upload an LXC Container </container_mgmt/upload_lxc_container>`.

 References
 ---------

 - The lxd homepage can be found at: `<https://linuxcontainers.org/lxd/>`_.
-- Also, Ubuntu hosts a helpful series of blog posts introducing users to the lxd environment: `<https://insights.ubuntu.com/2016/03/14/the-lxd-2-0-story-prologue/>`_.
+- Also, Ubuntu hosts a helpful series of blog posts introducing users to the lxd environment: `<https://insights.ubuntu.com/2016/03/14/the-lxd-2-0-story-prologue/>`_